MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 ## Commands overview

-This section will show how to use the commands `.add`, `.drop`, and `.set` to control the principals and their security permissions.
+This section will show how to use the commands `.add`, `.drop`, and `.set` to control the principals and their security roles.

 ### Syntax